-TA stipends are paid biweekly, beginning 09/18/2019.
-If you have a full academic year TA position, the payments are divided into 20 pay periods, so you will continue to receive pay over the winter break (semester TA-ships are paid over 10 pay periods).
-Academic year TA appointments will be paid through 06/10/2020, and the final paycheck is distributed 6/24/2020.
+TA stipends are paid biweekly.
+If you have a full academic year TA position, the payments are divided into 21 pay periods over ten months, so you will continue to receive pay over the winter break.
+You can view details about pay periods and check dates here.